 The Office of the Housing Registrar provides administrative support to the Registrar and is located as part of the Financial Assets and Liabilities Group within the Department of Treasury and Finance.

-The Office of the Housing Registrar is led by a Director, David Schreuder, and consists of a team of multi-disciplined regulatory analysts.
-Each regulatory analyst has a portfolio of registered agencies for whom they play a lead regulator or lead financial analyst role.
+The Office of the Housing Registrar consists of a team of multi-disciplined regulatory analysts.
+Each regulatory analyst has a portfolio of registered agencies for whom they are a lead regulator and/or lead financial analyst.
 The Housing Registrar takes .